CorentinLouis/SPACE_labelling_tool/docs/source/data_dictionary.md

 ## Outputs

 ### TFcat `.json` Files
-The code writes the selected features to file in `TFCat format <https://gitlab.obspm.fr/maser/catalogues/tfcat>`_, in the same directory as the input file and with the same root filename (e.g. `my_data/Cassini.hdf5` will produce a `my_data/Cassini.json`).
+The code writes the selected features to file in [TFCat format](https://gitlab.obspm.fr/maser/catalogues/tfcat/), in the same directory as the input file and with the same root filename (e.g. `my_data/Cassini.hdf5` will produce a `my_data/Cassini.json`).